Blake D. Moret Sells 20,000 Shares of PTC Inc. (NASDAQ:PTC) Stock

-PTC Inc. (NASDAQ:PTC – Get Rating) Director Blake D. Moret sold 20,000 shares of the business’s stock in a transaction that occurred on Monday, March 27th.
-The shares were sold at an average price of $123.13, for a total value of $2,462,600.00.
-Following the completion of the sale, the director now owns 7,215,832 shares of the company’s stock, valued at approximately $888,485,394.16.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+PTC Inc. (NASDAQ:PTC – Get Rating) Director Blake D. Moret sold 20,000 shares of the stock in a transaction dated Monday, April 3rd.
+The shares were sold at an average price of $127.53, for a total value of $2,550,600.00.
+Following the completion of the sale, the director now directly owns 7,115,832 shares in the company, valued at approximately $907,482,054.96.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.

-PTC (NASDAQ:PTC – Get Rating) last released its quarterly earnings data on Wednesday, February 1st.
-The technology company reported $0.99 EPS for the quarter, missing the consensus estimate of $1.00 by ($0.01).
+PTC (NASDAQ:PTC – Get Rating) last released its quarterly earnings results on Wednesday, February 1st.
+The technology company reported $0.99 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.00 by ($0.01).
+The firm had revenue of $465.91 million for the quarter, compared to analysts’ expectations of $464.43 million.
 PTC had a return on equity of 18.20% and a net margin of 17.62%.
-The business had revenue of $465.91 million during the quarter, compared to the consensus estimate of $464.43 million.
-During the same quarter in the previous year, the business posted $0.65 earnings per share.
-PTC’s quarterly revenue was up 1.8% compared to the same quarter last year.
-As a group, equities analysts expect that PTC Inc. will post 3.01 EPS for the current fiscal year.
+The company’s quarterly revenue was up 1.8% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned $0.65 EPS.
+On average, research analysts anticipate that PTC Inc. will post 3.01 EPS for the current year.

 PTC Company Profile